Project

 f:asset.css and f:asset.script should be able to render CSS and JS from referenced files as block inline

-Added by Jan Loderhose almost 2 years ago.
-Updated almost 2 years ago.
+Added by Jan Loderhose over 2 years ago.
+Updated over 2 years ago.

 Status: